nosilver4u/s3-image-optimizer/readme.txt

 = 2.5.0 =
 * added: compatibility with EWWW Image Optimizer 7+ and better future-proofing to detect compatibility errors
 * updated: AWS SDK to latest version
+* updated: improved PHP 8.2 compatibility, though there are still (non-critical) deprecation notices from the AWS SDK

 = 2.4.3 =
 * changed: display the values of any constants defined for endpoint, region, or folder restriction